-A call for tender116 was launched in 2010 for the creation of a mechanism for the exchange of knowledge between Member States and European authorities on the scientific assessment of the clinical added value for orphan medicines (CAVOD).
+A call for tender was launched in 2010 for the creation of a mechanism for the exchange of knowledge between Member States and European authorities on the scientific assessment of the clinical added value for orphan medicines (CAVOD).
 This call was awarded to Ernst and Young for a duration of 9 months.
-The study was published in late 2011117: it aims to identify and assess possible options for creating a mechanism for the exchange of knowledge between Member States (MS) and European authorities on the scientific assessment of the relative effectiveness of orphan medicines.
+The study was published in late 2011: it aims to identify and assess possible options for creating a mechanism for the exchange of knowledge between Member States (MS) and European authorities on the scientific assessment of the relative effectiveness of orphan medicines.
 The European Union Committee of Experts on Rare Diseases (EUCERD) is considering carefully the data provided by the CAVOD report and will issue a recommendation to the EC and MS on improving informed decisions based on the clinical added value of orphan medicinal products information flow in 2012 suggesting how to best coordinate and exchange information health technology assessment for orphan medicinal products, capitalising on mechanisms already in place at the MS level and at EU-level structures, such as the European Medicines Agency and the EUnetHTA network.
+Following the outcomes of this tender the EUCERD has elaborated a recommendation for the EC and Member States on improving the assessment of the Clinical Added Value of Orphan Medicinal Products encourages the creation of an Information Flow.